OpenTelemetry aiohttp server Integration

 Parameters:

-carrier (Dict) – An object which contains values that are used to construct a Context.
+carrier (dict) – An object which contains values that are used to construct a Context.

 Return type: